Guide summary

 Do not use it if

-Do not expect premium HDR, wide-angle performance, or enthusiast gaming behavior from every value-tier pick.
+Do not expect premium HDR, wide-angle performance, or enthusiast gaming behavior from every budget pick.

 Next step

-Use the value route if the main decision is fit and risk control, not flagship performance.
+Use the budget TV guide if the main decision is fit and risk control, not flagship performance.

 Open path